prettier/prettier-eslint-cli/README.md

 `.eslintignore`.
 Add this flag to disable this behavior.

 > Note: You can also set the `LOG_LEVEL` environment variable to control logging in `prettier-eslint`

+#### --prettier-last

+By default, `prettier-eslint-cli` will run `prettier` first, then `eslint --fix`.
+This is great if you want to use `prettier`, but override some of the styles you don't like using `eslint --fix`.

+An alternative approach is to use different tools for different concerns.
+If you provide the argument `--pretter-last`, it will run `eslint --fix` first, then `prettier`.
+This allows you to use `eslint` to look for bugs and/or bad practices, and use `prettier` to enforce code style.

 ## Related